dentsucreativestudio/canda-dooh/README.md

 # Data Entry
-Settings files controls date, time and image urls.
+The settings.js files control date, time and image urls.
 The time of each entry indicates until when the current image is displayed.<br>

 ### Horizontal Images Settings File
 https://dentsucreativestudio.github.io/canda-dooh/data/horizontal-images-settings.js